 Meander through the Garden Market in front of Gladfelter and see freshly harvested food from our Garden.
 You can purchase garden items and take a taste of Warren Wilson home with you!

 The Green Walkabout inspires and informs.
 Take a walking tour of campus and learn about greening principles, waste reduction practices, native landscaping, sustainable forestry and agriculture, and more.

-Warren Wilson College's highly-regarded Master of Fine Arts Program for Writers celebrated its 35th anniversary this summer.
-The nation's first low-residency MFA program, it is also widely considered the finest; Poets & Writers magazine has just ranked it as #1 for the fourth year in a row.
-We invite you to explore the writing side of Warren Wilson through this reading with poetry from the program's director, Debra Allbery, and from alumni and current Beebe Fellow, Matthew Olzmann.
+Warren Wilson College's highly-regarded Master of Fine Arts Program for Writers celebrated its 37th anniversary this summer.
+The nation's first low-residency MFA program, it is also widely considered the finest.
+We invite you to experience the writing side of Warren Wilson, featuring. . .

 Service Opportunity: Black Mountain Community Garden**, 2:30-4:45 p.m.